 It avoids making multiple trips into town for groceries or other necessities.

-Of course, you don’t want to go overboard and end up with an abundance of non-perishable goods that you’ll never use, but it’s always better to err on the side of caution.
+Of course, you don’t want to go overboard and end up with an abundance of non-perishable goods you’ll never use, but it’s always better to err on the side of caution.

 6. Shop Online

-7. Drive Further If You must
+7. Drive Further If You Must

 Payment Methods in Rural Areas